 This course is designed to introduce the student to curriculum and teaching methods in physical education.
-Students will examine physical and developmental growth of children, psychosocial factors, development and imple-
+Students will examine physical and developmental growth of children, psychosocial factors, development and implementation of curriculum, and evaluation of student outcomes.
+Students will examine Massachusetts State Teacher preparation and learning outcomes reporting procedures.